Hamdija Lipovača: 2014 Bosnian riots and resignation

 He claimed to have met and talked to over 250 protesters in front of the Una-Sana Canton government building, passing the "barrier" of police officers, and claimed to have been assaulted by the "criminal" protesters, saying that one of them punched him.
 The crowds egged and stoned the government building, and destroyed the local hotel Emporium, claiming it was co-owned by Lipovača.
-He later said that his cousin was the hotels actual owner.
+He later said that his cousin was the hotel's actual owner.
 Protesters mockingly called the hotel Imperium.

 On 9 February, he held a press conference in Bihać, during which he accused Bosnian President Željko Komšić of organizing anti-government riots and said that "Either we (politicians) all submit our resignation or none of us."
 He also stated that he had not escaped to Croatia as was reported by some media and even by the police.
 On the same day he held the press conference, people continued protesting, peacefully.
 They said that Lipovača "...must resign, and that it is not a matter of his choice."

 Lipovača officially submitted his resignation paperwork less than an hour after midnight 10 February 2014, after days of refusing to leave post.
 His resignation was accepted about five hours later by 24 of the 29 members of the Assembly of the Una-Sana Canton, but Lipovača remained in the technical mandate until 10 February 2015.
 It was reported by several media sources on 11 February that he and his family had escaped to Croatia following his resignation and amid riots and protests throughout Bosnia and Herzegovina.